thedersen/backbone.validation/README.md

 ### Selector

+*Default: name*

-If you need to look up elements in the view by using for instance a class name or id instead of name, there are two ways to configure this.
+This configures what selector that will be used to look up a form element in the view.
+By default it uses *name*, but if you need to look up elements by class name or id instead, there are two ways to configure this.

 You can configure it globally by calling: